waysman/plonegovbr-chart/README.md

 # vlibras-deploy
-Chart to deploy vLibras using Kubernetes Helm
+Chart to deploy PloneGovBR using Kubernetes Helm